Mission accomplished he returned

-In 1991, aged 53, Gurudev decided to leave his body in 1991, at the age of 53, to continue his spiritual pursuits through the afterlife.
-He chose July 28th as the day of his exit from the earthly realm.
-His mortal remains were laid to rest at his samadhi at Neelkanth Dham at Najafgarh, New Delhi.
+Gurudev decided to leave his body in 1991, at the age of 53, to continue his spiritual pursuits in the afterlife.
+He chose July 28th to depart from this earthly realm.
+His mortal remains were interred at Neelkanth Dham, his samadhi in Najafgarh.

-Sometime in August 1991, three of Gurudev’s devotees–Narinder ji, Varinder ji, and Saroj ji–visited the Saharanpur based custodians of the Brighu Samhita for a reading of Gurudev.
-Astonishingly, Sage Brighu had predicted their arrival for this reading five thousand years earlier!
+In August 1991, three of Gurudev’s devotees – Narinder ji, Virender ji, and Saroj ji – paid a visit to the Brighu Samhita’s custodians in Saharanpur for a reading on Gurudev.
+Surprisingly, Sage Brighu had predicted their arrival for this reading five thousand years ago!

-This is what Sage Brighu had to say– ‘On the snow-capped elevation of Mount Kailash in a spiritual dimension called Shiv Lok, live hundreds of highly evolved beings who are ganns of Shiv.
-These ganns descend to the earthly realm to fulfil missions cloaked in secrecy.
-During their time on earth, they keep their identity and purpose hidden during their time on earth.
+According to the Brighu Samhita, ‘On the snow-capped elevation of Mount Kailash, in a spiritual dimension called Shiv Lok, live hundreds of highly evolved beings who are ganns of Shiv.
+These ganns descend to the earthly realm to carry out covert missions.
+They keep their identity and purpose hidden during their time on earth.
 They return to their spiritual abode when their earthly mission is completed.’

-Sage Brighu describes Gurudev as a ‘divya aatma (enlightened spirit) who descended to earth to fulfil a spiritual mission.
-He lived the life of an ordinary man who never revealed his true identity or purpose to anyone.
-He was called many reverential names in this incarnation, but no one called him what he was–Shiv Swaroop (a Shiv manifestation).’
+Sage Brighu describes Gurudev as a divya aatma (enlightened spirit) who descended to earth to fulfil a spiritual mission.
+He lived an ordinary life, never revealing his true identity or purpose to anyone.
+He was called many reverent names during this incarnation, but no one called him what he was – Shiv swaroop (manifestation of Shiv).

 Interestingly, the larger boundary of Hastinapur referred to by Sage Brighu includes modern-day Najafgarh.

-Being a man of mystery, Gurudev never revealed who his chosen 11 disciples and 5 ganns were.
-In fact, so secretive was he that even Sage Brighu remains unaware of their identity!
+Gurudev, being a man of mystery, never revealed the identities of his chosen eleven disciples and five ganns.
+He was so secretive that even Sage Brighu was unaware of their true identity!

 Gurudev’s seva continues at numerous sthans that he and his disciples have established in cities all over the world.
 Approximately thirty to forty sthans continue to function in the same way they did when Gurudev was in his physical form.
 The disciples he trained have gained decades of experience and are handling a lot more independently.
 In turn, they are teaching and training a younger generation of spiritual knights-in-the-making.